easyatworkas/php-jira-releaser/README.md

 Parses Git log for Jira issues and creates or updates releases in Jira.

+## Installation

+1. Clone the repository.
+2. Add the variables `JIRA_LOGIN` and `JIRA_TOKEN` to your environment ([how to create a token](https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)).
+3. Add the "bin" directory to your path.

 ## Usage

-Add the "bin" directory to your path, then run the command in any Git repository that uses Semver tags.
+The command must be run in a Git repository.

 ```bash
 jira_releaser --project=EASY --tag=2.172.1 --name-prefix="API: "
 ```

-## Options
+### Options
 | Option          | Description                                                                             |
 |-----------------|-----------------------------------------------------------------------------------------|
 | --project or -p | Required.
 Jira project key.                                                             |